tuwrraphael/PushServer/README.md

 A push notification framework for ASP.NET Core 2.
 It extends a web application with the capability to manage push subscriptions and send notifications to users.

 ## Introduction
-The process of sending push notifactions to users is similar, idependently of which push provider is used (Web Push, Android device push notifications, Azure Notification Hub).
+The process of sending push notifactions to users is similar, idependently of which push provider is used (Web Push, Android device push notifications, Azure Notification Hubs, ...).

 Registration:
 1. Client application requests push subscription from vendor push server